Push to bring coronavirus vaccines to the poor faces trouble

 “Because of the fact that we’re looking at trying to get vaccines out as quickly as possible, we’re looking at limited follow-up and efficacy data,” said Gian Gandhi, who runs logistics from UNICEF’s supply division in Copenhagen.

 There is also concern that the fear of lawsuits could scuttle deals.
-According to the internal documents, Gavi told countries that drug companies will probably require assurances that they won't face product liability claims over deaths or other side effects from the vaccine.
+According to the internal documents, Gavi told countries that drug companies will probably require assurances that they won't face product liability claims over deaths or side effects from their vaccines.

-If anything, some critics say, Gavi isn’t ambitious enough.
-The pandemic won’t end — and the world can’t reopen its borders — until there is herd immunity well beyond the rich nations that have secured their own doses, said Eric Friedman, a scholar of global health law at Georgetown University who is generally supportive of Covax.
+Some critics say Gavi isn’t ambitious enough.
+The pandemic won’t end until there is herd immunity well beyond the rich nations that have secured their own doses, said Eric Friedman, a scholar of global health law at Georgetown University who is generally supportive of Covax.

 “If we want to achieve herd immunity and get rid of this, 20% is not going to do it,” he said.
 “What’s the end game?”